 The State Commission Assessment Panel (SCAP) is an assessment panel whose six Members are appointed by the State Planning Commission.

 SCAP members are bound by the Minister's Code of Conduct.
-More information on the Code and how it is applied can be found here: Code of Conduct
+Read about the Code and how it is applied.

 From 1 December 2018 – 31 May 2020, the six Members are: